Cyborgs, Transhumanism, and Immortality

 Even today, we have already seen millions of manual jobs eliminated in farming, mining, and industry due to electric power and automation.
 If self-driving trucks become a reality, millions of truck drivers will also become unemployed.

 In fact, our number-crunching and document-handling jobs are also pretty much gone.
 These days, computers are doing most of the clerking and number-crunching.
 Then research and security jobs will become largely automated.
 After that, Artificial Intelligence will start to do most of the necessary thinking as well; especially post-singularity.

 In other words, all the real work of the world — the work that provides food, shelter and clothing — will be done by non-humans.

-Free-market economists like to argue that our evolving economy (which is part of Continuing Creation) will create new jobs for people to do.
-That is true – but all these will be “cultural jobs” such as musician, hair-stylist, artist, poet, athlete, T.V. commentator, massage therapist, tour-guide, policemen, regulatory bureaucrat, tattoo-artist, and so on.
+Free-market economists like to argue that our evolving economy (which is part of Natural Continuing Creation) will create new jobs for people to do.
+That is true – but all these may well be “cultural jobs” such as musician, hairstylist, artist, poet, athlete, T.V. commentator, massage therapist, tour-guide, policemen, regulatory bureaucrat, tattoo-artist, and so on.

 Maybe all the future people will spend their days on those cultural pursuits.
 But they will still need to buy and pay for the nitty-gritty things supplied by the machines — the food, shelter, clothes, medicine, and transport.
 But how will the bulk of people, who hold only low-paying jobs, be able to pay for the necessities they need?
 They could do that if minimum and maximum wages/salaries were legislated, and/or if people received guaranteed minimum incomes.